 What is the Board’s Voluntary Self-Identification Policy?

 As part of our first steps in implementing the provincial education framework, we want to have a clearer understanding of how many aboriginal students actually attend KPR schools.
 Developed in consultation with our local aboriginal leaders, the Board’s voluntary self-identification policy outlines how our students and parents can participate in this process.
-See the brochure here.
+See the elementary or secondary brochure here.

 Is this opportunity only for students who live on Reserve?